emanserav/emanserav/README.md

 - 👋 Hi, I’m Edi
 - 👀 I’m a Cloud Solution Architect with a passion for DevOps
-- 🌱 I’m currently engaged in Cloud and DevOps Projects
+- 🌱 Always engaged in Cloud and DevOps Projects I’m looking to collaborate on Cloud Projects
-- 💞️ I’m looking to collaborate on Cloud Projects mostly familiar with clioud vendors like AWS, GOOGLE (Kubernetes), WMWare, AZURE (but not limited to)
+- 💞️ Mostly familiar with Cloud vendors such like AWS, GOOGLE (Kubernetes), WMWare, AZURE (but not limited to)
 - 📫 Feel free to email me

 <!---